As Mayor of London, I’m on a mission to end homelessness in our city. Will you join me?

 In addition he is:

-- Launching a rapid response team to reach rough sleepers sooner
+- Launched a rapid response team to reach rough sleepers sooner

-- Investing over £1 billion to fund 11,000 new council homes for social rent to help address the long-term causes of rough sleeping and the broader housing crisis
+- Is investing over £1 billion to fund 11,000 new council homes for social rent to help address the long-term causes of rough sleeping and the broader housing crisis

-- Calling on government to invest more in tackling the root causes of homelessness, such as welfare cuts and the lack of affordable housing
+- Is calling on government to invest more in tackling the root causes of homelessness, such as welfare cuts and the lack of affordable housing

 Through his Life off the Streets programme, the Mayor is continuing to deliver on London's first ever Rough Sleeping Action plan.
 He is using all his powers and resources to help end homelessness.